Rush Limbaugh, half my brain tied behind my back, just to make it fair.

 Most of us would say that this is nonsense.

-Rather, they are victims of a perverted social ethos, which elevates personal freedom to an absolute and denies the underclass, the discipline, the tough love, which alone might enable some of its members to escape from the swamp of dependency in which they live.
+Rather, they are victims of a perverted social ethos, which elevates personal freedom to an absolute and denies the underclass the discipline, the tough love, which alone might enable some of its members to escape from the swamp of dependency in which they live.

-Only education, together with politicians, judges, policemen, and teachers, with the courage to force federal humans to obey rules the rest of us have accepted all of our lives, can provide a way forward and a way out for these people.
+Only education, together with politicians, judges, policemen, and teachers, with the courage to force feral humans to obey rules the rest of us have accepted all of our lives, can provide a way forward and a way out for these people.

 They are products of a culture which gives them so much unconditionally that they are let off learning how to become human beings.